MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 There are two types of user numbers, which can be assigned to users in your organization:

-- **Geographic numbers** Geographic numbers have a relationship to a geographic area and are the most common.
+- **Geographic numbers** have a relationship to a geographic area and are the most common.
 For example, geographic phone numbers in most cases can only be used within a certain address, city, state, or region of the country.

-- **Non-geographic numbers** Non-geographic numbers are known as national numbers or sometimes VoIP numbers.
+- **Non-geographic numbers** are known as national numbers or sometimes VoIP numbers.
 These numbers don't have a relationship to a geographic area within a country/region.
 For example, non-geographic numbers often have the same cost when calling the number from anywhere within the country/region.
 Also, some countries, such as Denmark, only have non-geographic numbers available.

 ## Service phone numbers

 This section describes service numbers available from Microsoft that are included in your licensing.
 For information about service numbers provided by Operator Connect or Direct Routing, contact your provider.

 There are two types of service phone numbers provided by Microsoft--toll and toll-free--which can be assigned to services such as Audio Conferencing, Auto Attendants, or Call Queues.
 Service numbers have a higher concurrent call capacity than user numbers.
-Service number availability varies by country/region and the type of number (whether it's a toll or toll-free number) based on Microsoft’s telephony licenses in each country/region that dictate what the number can be used for.
+Service number availability varies by country/region and the type of number (whether it's a toll or toll-free number).
+Microsoft’s telephony licenses in each country/region dictate what the number can be used for.

  - **Toll service numbers** - There are two types of toll service numbers, which may incur a toll cost to the caller: